G1/19: patenting computer simulation inventions

 Patent protection for a process extends to cover products obtained via that process.
 However, where the product that is obtained is a design or a parameter based on a simulation that is carried out outside of the protected jurisdiction, proving that the design or parameter was obtained via the protected process, and not independently via a different method, may prove challenging.
 Furthermore, once the design or parameter is known, a person wishing to use the parameter could conduct a standard design process, albeit biased by the knowledge of the design or parameter, and arrive at the known result.

 For example, if the protected process is the fabrication of a particular circuit based on a netlist, the production of a netlist itself would not constitute direct infringement of the patent.
 Rather, the infringement would be the fabrication itself which is typically carried out by a smaller number of chip manufacturers who may not be in a position to determine whether the fabrication of a particular integrated circuit would constitute infringement.

-On the other hand, for claims which do not require the actual use of a simulated result, the issue of partial infringement is reduced.
+On the other hand, it is clearly more difficult to avoid infringement of a claim that does not require the actual use of a simulated result.
 For example, a claim directed towards the simulations of a structure for a particular type of drug would be infringed regardless as to whether the particular drug was actually produced.
 Had the actual production of the end product been required to infringe, this process could have been carried out in a different jurisdiction resulting in the simulation only constituting contributory infringement.

 These questions of infringement are for national courts to decide.
 However as discussed, this decision provides a number of routes for patentability and offers the potential for an increased scope of protection for simulation claims and potentially paves the way for further developments in this area.